-10 Data collectors were undergraduates and Masters students recruited using job postings across every university in the four cities, posted every 3-6 months.
+10 Data collectors were undergraduates and master's degree students recruited using job postings across every university in the four cities posted every three to six months.
 They were selected after an interview asking questions about data validity and collection methods.
 Over the course of the project, 83 data collectors were hired.
-Data collectors also noted whether the phone number was no longer in service, no one answered, nail services were no longer offered, business was permanently closed, or business refused to provide prices over the phone.
-Due to these reasons, data collectors were not able to obtain a price every month for each salon, resulting in an unbalanced panel.
+Data collectors also noted whether the phone number was no longer in service, no one answered, nail services were no longer offered, the business was permanently closed, or the business refused to provide prices over the phone.
+Because of these reasons, data collectors were not able to obtain a price every month for each salon, resulting in an unbalanced panel.

-11 Polish brands ranged from 1 to 3 based on retail price per bottle, and cleanliness and luxuriousness were rated on a scale of 1 to 4.
-Results are robust to using a standardized sum of polish brands, cleanliness, and luxuriousness, or each individual measure alone (see Appendix Table C.1 and Appendix Figures D.1-2).
-While reviews and photos on Yelp may potentially provide a subset of these data points for some businesses, they are collected at different points in time and missing for a large percentage of businesses in the sample.
-Thus, collecting this data by physically visiting businesses improved measurement and ensured more comprehensive coverage across the sample.
+11 Polish brands ranged from one to three based on the retail price per bottle, and cleanliness and luxuriousness were rated on a scale from one to four.
+Results are robust to using a standardized sum of polish brands, cleanliness, and luxuriousness or each individual measure alone (see Figures D.1 and D.2 and Table C.1 in the Online Appendix).
+Although reviews and photos on Yelp may potentially provide a subset of these data points for some businesses, they are collected at different points in time and missing for a large percentage of businesses in the sample.
+Thus, collecting these data by physically visiting businesses improved measurement and ensured more comprehensive coverage across the sample.